lukasvermeer/lukasvermeer.github.io/_posts/2010-07-16-the-same-old-song.markdown

 The IMDb site offers [lots of different datasets for download](http://www.imdb.com/interfaces#plain), and we quickly found that one of them contains soundtrack listings (the aptly named file [soundtracks.list.gz](ftp://ftp.fu-berlin.de/pub/misc/movies/database/soundtracks.list.gz)).
 Now it was just a matter of filtering out the unnecessary contextual data and counting songs.
 Quickly Olav, who does datamining for a living, managed to get all this done using spiffy point-and-click tools.
 I proceeded to [ask twitter what people thought the answer would be](http://twitter.com/lukasvermeer/status/6962168925).

 The top five results turned out to be a collection of classics.
-The songs played in movies (according to the IMDb data) is as follows.
+The songs played in movies (according to the IMDb data) is as follows.[^1]

 1.  ["Jingle Bells"](http://en.wikipedia.org/wiki/Jingle_Bells) (220x)
 2.  ["William Tell Overture"](http://en.wikipedia.org/wiki/William_Tell_Overture) (204x)